Ex-Oregon governor candidate charged in Facebook IPO fraud

-NEW YORK (Reuters) - A former Oregon gubernatorial candidate was arrested on Tuesday for his alleged role in defrauding investors who had hoped to buy shares of Facebook Inc before its initial public offering in May 2012, federal authorities said.
+NEW YORK, March 19 (Reuters) - A former Oregon gubernatorial candidate was arrested on Tuesday for his alleged role in defrauding investors who had hoped to buy shares of Facebook Inc before its initial public offering in May 2012, federal authorities said.

-The defendant received at least $8 million from various schemes, according to U.S. Attorney Preet Bharara in Manhattan, which filed criminal charges against Berkman.
+The defendant received at least $8 million from various schemes, according to U.S. Attorney Preet Bharara in Manhattan.

 “Berkman blatantly capitalized on the market fervor preceding highly anticipated IPOs of Facebook and other social media companies to fleece investors whose cash flow he treated like an ATM to fund his own living expenses and pay court-ordered claims to victims of his past misdeeds,” said Andrew Calamari, director of the SEC’s New York office.

-Berkman was arrested at his home in Odessa, Florida, and appeared briefly before a federal magistrate in Tampa, Florida.
-A bond hearing was scheduled for Thursday in Tampa.
+Berkman was arrested at his home in Odessa, Florida, and was expected to appear in a Tampa, Florida federal court on Tuesday.

-The Manhattan U.S. Attorney’s Office charged Berkman with two counts of securities fraud and two counts of wire fraud.
+The defendant was charged with two counts of securities fraud and two counts of wire fraud.
 Each count carries a maximum of 20 years in prison.

-In one allegation, more than 50 investors sent $4.6 million into a bank account controlled by a Berkman entity called Ventures Trust II, according to the complaint filed by the Manhattan U.S. Attorney’s Office.

-Berkman told investors the funds would be used to buy pre-IPO shares of Facebook, but instead the “vast majority” was transferred to other accounts Berkman controlled for his own personal benefit, according to the complaint.

 The SEC brought a separate case against John Kern of Charleston, South Carolina, whom it said took part in the fraud as legal counsel to some of Berkman’s companies.